CharlyReux/evolvable-by-design-tutorial/README.md

 A simple UI is provided in [App.jsx](frontend/src/App.jsx), you can look around to see how it works.
-However the calls for the API is not setup yet, so requesting to the backend won't do much for now.
+However the calls for the API are not implemented yet, so requesting to the backend won't do much for now.

 In the [User Service](frontend/src/services/UserService.js), you can implement the getUserInfo() method with the following code: